-Establish a careers hub with brokerage funds.
+Establish community hubs with brokerage funds.
 Participants should be provided with quality career advice building towards a brighter and more financially secure future.
-The revised program would locate and/or provide the support that is required for continuation or commencement of further education, and/or support to engage in job ready options.
-It would work alongside and compliment the Governments new investment in TAFE and VET.
-As requested by women, program providers could facilitate warm referrals to specialist support services with a connection to trauma informed services.
-The revised, voluntary program should be designed by single mothers, for single mothers with a preference to be delivered by single mother specialist services.
+The revised program would locate and/or provide the support that is required for the continuation or commencement of further education, and/or support to engage in job-ready options.
+It would work alongside and complement the Governments new investment in TAFE and VET.
+As requested by women, program providers could facilitate warm referrals to specialist support services with a connection to trauma-informed services.
+NCSMC presented an alternative model for the Current Workforce Inquiry, a Voluntary Community Hubs, and an Online Assistance model.
+The model incorporates the engagement and the wisdom of participants.
+Furthermore, during the consultations, NCSMC did not receive feedback from any participants that suggested that the current program was preferable to this proposed model.
+Despite engagement and consultation with current and recent participants in developing the attached model, we do not consider this model to have been co-designed and further consultation and enhancement must occur.
+However, it does illustrate that alternative options that can assist rather than harm and control are possible,

-I got a job in traffic control business.
-I had to pay \$900 for my licence.
+I got a job in the traffic control business.
+I had to pay \$900 for my license.
 That was all of my Centrelink support, and I already had an advance payment, I don't get paid for a few weeks.
-I don't have any money for food, for petrol, for my rent, or my medical appointment and my medication (Sarah had been undergoing chemotherapy on her elbow).
+I don't have any money for food, petrol, my rent, my medical appointment, and my medication (Sarah had been undergoing chemotherapy on her elbow).
 Sarah 13th August 22

 I got a job interview, and there are not a lot of jobs in my area.
 I didn't have any petrol.
-I phoned (name removed of large crisis provider), they told me that they could only help if I get the job.
+I phoned (name removed of large crisis provider), and they told me that they could only help if I get the job.
 Suzie - 15th August 22

 Enable volunteer work for single mothers of all ages.
-An important and significant step for women affected by gendered violence or who have had a longer absence from the workplace.
+A significant step for women affected by gendered violence or who have had a long absence from the workplace.
 It builds connections, confidence, and skills.
-Mutual obligation rules limits volunteer work for 55+ years.
+Mutual obligation rules limit volunteer work for 55+ years.

-More flexibility study options.
-Important for woman affected by gendered violence and or who have had a longer absence from the workplace.
+More flexibility in study options.
+Important for women affected by gendered violence and or who have had a long absence from the workplace.
 Part-time study assistance to be equal for single mothers as full-time study.
-Current rules allow 50% course load to maintain full-time assistance.
-However, women report that Services Australia factor in semester breaks which puts them under the threshold and that study time, writing assignments and or field placements are not taken into consideration.
-Typically, a Jobseeker (single mother) is not eligible for assistance.
-Access is gained when in receipt of the PPS but maintained if transferred onto Jobseeker.
-However, if they defer the course, stop studying or have a break in enrolment they lose eligibility.
+Current rules allow a 50% course load to maintain full-time assistance.
+However, women report that Services Australia factors in semester breaks which puts them under the threshold, and that study time, writing assignments, and or field placements are not taken into consideration.